Neneel/Doctors-Performance-and-Patient-Engagement-Analysis-/README.md

 •	Email: Email address of the patient.

-Doctors Table:
+### Doctors Table:
 •	DoctorID: Unique identifier for each doctor.

 •	DoctorName: Full name of the doctor.

 •	Specialization: Area of medical specialization.

 •	DoctorContact: Contact details of the doctor.

-Appointments Table:
+### Appointments Table:
 •	AppointmentID: Unique identifier for each appointment.

 •	Date: Date of the appointment.

 •	Time: Time of the appointment.

 •	PatientID: Foreign key referencing the Patients table, indicating the patient for the appointment.

 •	DoctorID: Foreign key referencing the Doctors table, indicating the doctor for the appointment.

-Medical Procedure Table:
+### Medical Procedure Table:
 •	ProcedureID: Unique identifier for each medical procedure.

 •	ProcedureName: Name or description of the medical procedure.

 •	AppointmentID: Foreign key referencing the Appointments table, indicating the appointment associated with the procedure.

+### Tools Used
+For Data cleaning: SQLServer

+For Analysis: SQLServer

+For Visualizations: PowerBI

-METHODOLOGY
+## METHODOLOGY
 The data was retrieved from a structured SQL database, and joins were performed to establish relationships between tables.

 Data Cleaning

 •	Missing values: Tables were checked for missing values, and none were found.
 •	Inconsistencies: Columns with inconsistent case format were uniformed.
 The ‘Datetime’ column was converted to ‘hh: mm: ss’ data type
 •	Merged Columns: In doctors table, ‘Firstname’ column was merged with ‘Email’ column to create a proper email address.
 The ‘Firstname’ column was merged with the ‘Lastname’ column to create ‘PatientName’ column.